CorbinStark/Defend-Your-Bounty/README.md

 # Defend-Your-Bounty
 A tower-defence-esque game currently being developed for the OGA Game Jam.
 Build a fort, defend waves of enemies trying to steal your bounty, and survive boss attacks.
+This game is created entirely with assets from OpenGameArt.org.

 ![Boat Landing](https://github.com/CorbinStark/Defend-Your-Bounty/blob/master/Previews/boat1.png)
 ![Defending the Bounty!](https://github.com/CorbinStark/Defend-Your-Bounty/blob/master/Previews/gameplay1.png)